 If you want to make a day of it, you can add a heap of options, including a range of classic massages, a body scrub, a visit to the infrared sauna or a yoga class.
 There are also excellent retreat packages accommodating up to four guests.

 The “clinical” facial: Rationale

-First-timers will begin by discussing their primary concerns (and desired results) with a skin consultant.
-After a double cleanse, the therapist does a “touch analysis” under magnification light, then diagnostic images (taken with ultraviolet light) are used to show any problem areas hidden beneath the surface of the skin.
+First-timers begin by discussing their primary concerns (and desired results).
+After a double cleanse, a skin therapist analyses the skin under a magnification light, and then diagnostic images (taken with ultraviolet light) are used to show any problem areas hidden beneath the surface.

-The therapist will then recommend the appropriate facial: options include the futuristic-sounding CryoGenic facial, the LuminousLift facial, the PhotoGenic facial (which uses LED light therapy), the EpiGenetic remodelling facial, and others.
+Your therapist then recommends the appropriate facial: options include the futuristic-sounding Cryogenic Resilience Facial, the LuminousLift Renewal Facial, the PhotoGenic Resilience Facial (which uses LED light therapy) and the Renewal Remodelling Facial Series.

-Our favourite treatment is the custom EpiNova Photosonic Facial.
-It uses LED-based light therapy, a non-invasive treatment that targets the cells responsible for repairing the skin’s supportive structures, its advocates say.
+Our favourite treatment is the EpiNova Brilliance Facial.
+It uses micro-circulatory massage and LED light therapy, a non-invasive treatment that targets the cells responsible for repairing the skin’s supportive structures, its advocates say.

 The “celebrity-approved” facial: Melanie Grant

 With a clientele including Rosie Huntington-Whiteley and Jennifer Aniston – and studios in Los Angeles and Paris – Melanie Grant has earned followers for her “signature glow”.
 Victoria Beckham is such a fan, she even preps her models with a Melanie Grant facial before her runway shows.